OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 the existing candidates and therefore would make no new contribution to the workspace.
-If the ambiguous source node has children, it is treated as a potentially new node, possibly turning an N-way polysemy into an N+1-way polysemy, which is almost certainly wrong.
+If the ambiguous source node has children, it is treated as a potentially new node, possibly turning an N-way homonym into an N+1-way homonym, which is almost certainly wrong.
 Usually, subsequent analysis determines that the grouping is inconsistent with the workspace and it is dropped.
 If it is not dropped, then this is a rare and troublesome situation that requires manual